Texas Department of Transportation (TxDOT), Federal Highway. Administration (FHWA), Department of Transportation.

 Federal notice of intent to prepare an Environmental Impact Statement (EIS).

-The FHWA, on behalf of TxDOT, is issuing this notice to advise the public that an EIS will be prepared for a proposed transportation project to construct a six-lane new location frontage road system between United States 67 (US 67) and Interstate 35 East (IH 35E) through Dallas and Ellis Counties, Texas.
+FHWA, on behalf of TxDOT, is issuing this notice to advise the public that an EIS will be prepared for a proposed transportation project to construct the Spur 399 Extension, an Start Printed Page 2028eight-lane freeway on new location connecting United States (US) Highway 75 (south of McKinney) to US 380 (east of McKinney), in Collin County, Texas.

 Start Further Info

 Mr. Stephen Endres, Project Manager, TxDOT Dallas District, 4777 E. US Highway 80, Mesquite, Texas 75150; Phone (214) 320-4469 or email: at Stephen.Endres@txdot.gov.
 TxDOT's normal business hours are 8:00 a.m.-5:00 p.m. (central time), Monday through Friday.

 End Further Info